carolinechong/spring_security/README.md

 # spring_security
 Spring Security with Spring Boot app to implement a login and registration process.

-Spring Security is a framework that provides authentication and authorization to Java applications.
-Some of its core features include comprehensive and extensible support for both Authentication and Authorization, protection against attacks like session fixation, clickjacking, cross-site request forgery (CSRF), servlet API integration, spring MVC integration.
+Spring Security is a Java framework that provides authentication, authorization and other security features for enterprise applications.

+Some of its core features include:
+- Comprehensive and extensible support for both authentication and authorization;
+- Protection against attacks like session fixation, clickjacking, cross-site request forgery (CSRF);
+- Servlet API integration;
+- Spring MVC integration